Virtual Environments: Using Qubes¶

 Standalone (HVM) Qubes VMs for use with staging:

-sd-trusty-base, a base VM for cloning reusable staging VMs
+sd-staging-base-focal, a base VM for cloning reusable staging VMs

-sd-app-base, a base VM for the SecureDrop Application Server
+sd-staging-app-base-focal, a base VM for the SecureDrop Application Server

-sd-mon-base, a base VM for the SecureDrop Monitor Server
+sd-staging-mon-base-focal, a base VM for the SecureDrop Monitor Server

-Download Ubuntu Trusty server ISO¶
+Download Ubuntu server ISO¶

 for detailed instructions.
-If you opt for the command line instructions,
+If you opt for the command line instructions, omit

 torify prepended to the

-Create the Trusty base VM¶
+Create the base VM¶

 We’re going to build a single, minimally configured Ubuntu VM.
 Once it’s bootable, we’ll clone it for the application and monitoring VMs.